 Our picks of secret spots span graffiti, philanthropy, astrology, and even a quirky art installation that promises great fortune.

 The tapestry of London never ceases to amaze.
-As one of the oldest and most multicultural cities in the world, it bears countless secrets that echo its ambitious population, rich literary heritage, two-millennia history, and unparalleled culture scene.
+As one of the oldest and most multicultural cities in the world, it bears countless secrets that echo its ambitious population, rich literary heritage, two-millennia history, and unparalleled cultural scene.
 Here, we share seven such secrets, delving into hidden gems that will appeal to first-time tourists and longstanding residents alike.

 Attendant